microsoft/hands-on-lab-redis/docs/workshop.md

 ![codespace-workspace-select](./assets/codespace-workspace-select.png)

-- You are now ready to go : For the rest of the lab, in case you lose the terminal, you can press `Ctrl + J` or open a new one here :
+- You are now ready to go!
+For the rest of the lab, in case you lose the terminal, you can press `Ctrl + J` or open a new one here :

 ![codespace-terminal-new](./assets/codespace-terminal-new.png)